 After continuous use throughout the Revolution, the Savannah Grand Jury reported the first site in ‘ruinous condition’ in 1785, so it was abandoned, and a new site opened across the way on nearby Cockspur Island.
-I also learned that in 1954 the Georgia Historical Society had placed the small historic marker (pictured below), at the original site’s general vicinity along Highway 80 East.
+I also discovered that in 1954, the Georgia Historical Society had placed a marker (pictured below), at the original site’s general vicinity along U.S. Highway 80 East.

-That second evening around 9:30 p.m. after everyone else had gone to bed, I went to the basement to finish putting my desk in order.
-Afterward, I sat down to write.
+That second evening around 9:30 p.m., after everyone else had gone to bed, I returned to the basement and sat down to write.
 I’d organized my thoughts into what I decided would be a poem about the history of Savannah, the quarantines, and the surrounding marshes.
-Since I’d never done enough boating around the island or in the marsh to be familiar with specific spots, I set out to describe the place as best I could.
+Since I’d never done enough boating around the island or through the marsh to be familiar with specific spots, I set out to describe the place as best I could.
 I’d barely gotten first two lines down, when a strange thing happened.
 It began as a slight tingle – then, as if someone had slipped up beside me, and touched me on the shoulder, there was whispering in my ear.

-The words were gibberish, but the next moment I could feel myself standing shoulder-deep, in cold, rushing water.
-Tall green grasses were all around, and the banks smelled of salt.
-Suddenly, it dawned on me – I was in the marsh, and much to my horror, being sucked down by the undertow.
+The words were gibberish, but suddenly, I could feel myself standing shoulder-deep, in cold, rushing water.
+Tall green grasses were all around, and the banks smelled of salt, and much to my horror, I was being sucked down by the undertow.
 For several anxious seconds, I felt I was drowning.
-The feeling made me nauseous.
-Then, as quickly as the sensations came, they were gone.
+Then, as quickly as the sensation came, it was gone.

-I sat there wondering if I were coming down with something, or had a heart attack, a stroke – whatever it was, it was very real.
-I went upstairs to get a drink of water, and came back to resume my seat at the computer, to read over the words I’d typed:
+I sat there wondering if I were coming down with something, or had experienced a heart attack, a stroke – whatever it was, it was very real.
+After I made it upstairs to get a drink of water, I came back to resume my seat at the computer, to read over the words I’d typed:

-It wasn’t late, and I was anything but sleepy, so I decided to keep writing, while waiting to see what else might happen.
-Except for the fact that I couldn’t stop before a ten-versed poem emerged, the rest of the evening was uneventful.
+It wasn’t late, and I was anything but sleepy.
+I decided to keep writing.
+In the back of my mind, I’m sure I was also waiting to see what else might happen.
+Except for the fact that I couldn’t stop before a ten-versed poem emerged, the rest of the night was uneventful.

 The following afternoon, my mom called from Georgia to tell me that Emma Kelly had died.
 Now, I don’t believe for a minute this rather clairvoyant experience had anything to do with Emma, other than the occurrence served to mark her passing for me.

 When folks at the marina claimed to have seen figures with tattered clothes walking out on the docks in the darkness, I wasn’t surprised.
 I was told that on two occasions, one such figure walked right into a room, stood and stared in silence, then disappeared.
-It’s still a mystery, but they said it was one of “Lazaretto’s Lost Souls.”
+It’s still a mystery, but it definitely qualified as one of “Lazaretto’s Lost Souls.”

 Mercifully, the passage of time has restored the natural tranquility of places like Lazaretto, and when it comes to pinning down real apparitions, some might say there’s more evidence of ‘non-human’ activity in the world, than of human ghosts.
 Still, our ‘common ground’ holds many secrets.
 Who knows?
-As generation upon generation lies down in the dust of the earth, layer upon layer, perhaps the earth itself retains a collective memory of everything that happens here.
-Maybe some ‘hauntings’ are simply captured memories – like with a video recording, something triggers the ‘playback,’ and images from the past appear on the scene.
+As generation upon generation lies down in the dust of the earth, layer upon layer, perhaps the earth itself retains a collective memory of everything that happens.
+Maybe some ‘hauntings’ are simply captured memories on the scene — like video recordings.
+Something triggers the ‘playback,’ and images from the past appear.
 But I’m no expert.
 I’m just a storyteller.

 * * * * * *